 Manual motor starters can be installed in group motor applications to protect them from overloads, short circuits and other problems.
 Manual motor starters are used for a variety of devices including machine tools, pumps, and compressors.
 If you are considering installing a manual motor starter, it is important to know that there are safety regulations that affect your operation.
 Did you know using manual motor starters as a disconnect switch for electrical maintenance is not allowed under guidelines published by OSHA?

-When doing electrical maintenance on a device using a manual motor starter as a disconnect switch, there is a possibility of controller failure.
+there is a possibility of controller failure.
 Manual motor controllers and motor starter circuits are required to have an approved disconnect system that controls all conductors on the power supply .
-According to OSHA, simply switching the motor starter switch to OFF is not an acceptable method for shutting down a system--it does not guarantee that a machine is turned off and without current prior to repair work.
+According to OSHA, simply switching the motor starter switch to OFF is not an acceptable method

 How Can I Tell If My Motor Starter Is Bad?